seehuhn/go-pdf/examples/fonts/NOTES.md

 then the `charset` table in the CFF font describes the mapping from CIDs to glyphs.
 Otherwise, the CID is used as the glyph index directly.

-There seems little reasson to use this font type, since the OpenType wrapper could be omitted and the CFF font data could be embedded as a CFF font.
+There seems little reason to use this font type, since the OpenType wrapper could be omitted and the CFF font data could be embedded as a CFF font.

 ### TrueType CIDFonts (PDF 1.3)